finbourne/access-sdk-java/sdk/docs/UserRolesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // UserRolesApi apiInstance = apiFactory.build(UserRolesApi.class);

         UserRolesApi apiInstance = ApiFactoryBuilder.build(fileName).build(UserRolesApi.class);
         String userid = "userid_example"; // String | Id of the User Role to get String policyScope = "policyScope_example"; // String | The scope of the policy to remove from the User Role String policyCode = "policyCode_example"; // String | The code of the policy to remove from the User Role try {
+            // uncomment the below to set overrides at the request level
+            // apiInstance.removePolicyFromUserRole(userid, policyScope, policyCode).execute(opts);

             apiInstance.removePolicyFromUserRole(userid, policyScope, policyCode).execute();
         } catch (ApiException e) {
             System.err.println("Exception when calling UserRolesApi#removePolicyFromUserRole");